antitrustware/llm-joust/MULTI_LLM_SYSTEM_SPEC.md

-# Multi-LLM Fan-Out & Evaluation System — Build Spec for Claude Code
+# Multi-LLM Fan-Out & Eval System — Build Spec for Claude Code

 ## What This Document Is